Customer credit is money that you owe to the customer, and which can be used against future payments.

 - Add a Customer Credit

 - Use Customer Credit

-Before using Customer Credits, you will need an account to hold them.
-It must be an asset account and (for Xero and DEAR standalone users) have the ability to accept payments.
-Xero and QBO users can create accounts through their accounting system, DEAR standalone users can go to Settings -> Reference Books -> Financials -> Chart of Accounts.
+Before you can use Customer Credits, you will need an account to hold them.
+It must be a liability account and (for Xero and DEAR standalone users) have the ability to accept payments.
+Xero and QBO users can create accounts through their accounting system, DEAR standalone users can go to Settings > Reference Books > Financials > Chart of Accounts.
 For more information about account settings and creating accounts, see Accounts and Chart of Accounts.

 Add Customer Credit

 Once you have an account to hold your customer credits, you can start adding customer credits for your different customers.
 There are three methods of adding a supplier deposit: through a purchase order, through a credit note/refund, and through the Receive Money function.
 Customers in POS can make deposits on layby sales or receive store credit, however, these will only apply to POS sales and will not be able to be used against sale invoices processed through the DEAR web portal.
 See Returning a Sale - POS for more information.

 Customer credit can be allocated to a customer through a sales quote, for example, if a prepayment or deposit has been given for an item or service.

 To add customer credit through a sale quote:

 - Create a new sale by navigating to Sale > New Sale or choose an existing sale quote.